 Hardware vs Software RAID

 A RAID array will be either a “hardware” or “software” RAID.
 Hardware RAID uses a physical RAID controller that maintains information about drive configurations, and how the read and write process should operate for the volume.
 Software RAID (as found in Mac O/S and Windows versions) implements RAID with a normal drive controller, using software to manage the drives in the array.
 It is a less expensive way to implement RAID data storage, but it can be much slower as it taxes system memory and CPU resources.
 Because of this, most RAID installations are “hardware” based.
 There are many levels of RAID, each has its own pros and cons, and each is subject to failure and data loss.
-The following are some of the more common RAID levels that we see for RAID recovery:
+We provide data recovery support for all RAID configurations, and below are some of the more common RAID levels that we see for RAID recovery:

 RAID 0 (Striped)